1. What is Amazon Web Services in DevOps?

 6. Why do you need a Continuous Integration of Dev & Testing?

-For this answer, you should focus on the need of Continuous Integration.
+Answer: For this answer, you should focus on the need for Continuous Integration.
 My suggestion would be to mention the below explanation in your answer:

-Continuous Integration of Dev and Testing improves the quality of software, and reduces the time taken to deliver it, by replacing the traditional practice of testing after completing all development.
-It allows Dev team to easily detect and locate problems early because developers need to integrate code into a shared repository several times a day (more frequently).
-Each check-in is then automatically tested. (e Learning Portal)
+Continuous Integration of Dev and Testing improves the quality of software and reduces the time taken to deliver it, by replacing the traditional practice of testing after completing all development.
+It allows the Dev team to easily detect and locate problems early because developers need to integrate code into a shared repository several times a day (more frequently).
+Each check-in is then automatically tested.

 7. What is Continuous Testing?

-I will advise you to follow the below mentioned explanation:
+Answer: I will advise you to follow the below-mentioned explanation:

 9. What is AWS CodeBuild in AWS Devops?